 The magnitude and direction of the local slope derived from the DEM is shown in the upper panels of Fig. 12.
 From the topographic high in east-central Antarctica, the slope falls away to the sea in a number of large, well-defined drainage basins.
-Both large- and medium-scale roughness variations are apparent in the local slope magnitude and variation.
-Mean large-scale slopes identify flat interior regions of the ice sheet such as Dome Argus and Dome C, and the steep peripheries which end in flat fringes representing the floating ice shelves.
-Medium-scale texture in the slope map highlights surface undulations resulting from bedrock topography beneath the ice sheet.
+Both large- and medium-scale roughness variations are apparent in the local slope magnitude and direction.
+Mean large-scale slopes identify flat interior regions of the ice sheet such as Dome Argus (81S 80E) and Dome C (74.5S 123E)